Cyclone Honorinina: Meteorological history

-On March 8, a circulation was observed southeast of Diego Garcia and was undergoing tropical cyclogenesis.
+On 8 March, a circulation was observed southeast of Diego Garcia and was undergoing tropical cyclogenesis.
 By the next day, satellite imagery indicated that a tropical storm had formed about 635 km south of the island, given the name Honorinina.
-On March 9, the Météo France office in Réunion (MFR) began tracking the storm in its database, and the Joint Typhoon Warning Center (JTWC) began classifying it as Tropical Cyclone 25S.
+On 9 March, the Météo France office in Réunion (MFR) began tracking the storm in its database, and the Joint Typhoon Warning Center (JTWC) began classifying it as Tropical Cyclone 25S.
 The nascent tropical storm moved generally to the west-southwest, gradually intensifying.
-On March 11, the JTWC upgraded Honorinina to the equivalent of a minimal hurricane with 1 minute maximum sustained winds of 120 km/h.
+On 11 March, the JTWC upgraded Honorinina to the equivalent of a minimal hurricane with 1 minute maximum sustained winds of 120 km/h.
 On the next day, the MFR followed suit by upgrading the storm to tropical cyclone status while it was passing 175 km north of St. Brandon island.

 After a trough passed eastward, a ridge developed south of Honorinina, which reinforced the southwest track toward Madagascar.
-On March 13, the MFR estimated the cyclone attained peak 10 minute winds of 150 km/h, while the JTWC estimated peak 1 minute winds of 205 km/h.
+On 13 March, the MFR estimated the cyclone attained peak 10 minute winds of 150 km/h, while the JTWC estimated peak 1 minute winds of 205 km/h.
 The MFR also estimated the storm was producing gusts of 228 km/h.
 While near peak intensity, Honorinina passed about 25 km (15 mph) south of Tromelin Island, and subsequently gradually weakened.
-On March 15, the cyclone made landfall on eastern Madagascar about 40 km north of Toamasina.
+On 15 March, the cyclone made landfall on eastern Madagascar about 40 km north of Toamasina.
 Winds at landfall were estimated at 135 km/h, and a barometric pressure of 971.2 mbar was reported at Toamasina.
-It rapidly weakened to tropical depression status over land, and the JTWC discontinued advisories on March 16.
+It rapidly weakened to tropical depression status over land, and the JTWC discontinued advisories on 16 March.
 The circulation continued southwestward through the island, emerging into the Mozambique Channel on the next day.
 Thereafter, Honorinina restrengthened slightly over open waters.
-However, the MFR declared the storm as extratropical on March 18, based on the satellite appearance.
-The JTWC again issued advisories on the next day, only to discontinue them on March 20.
+However, the MFR declared the storm as extratropical on 18 March, based on the satellite appearance.
+The JTWC again issued advisories on the next day, only to discontinue them on 20 March.
 Meanwhile, the MFR tracked the cyclone as turning to the south and southeast well south of Madagascar.
-On March 22, Honorinina turned back to the south and dissipated within the westerlies.
+On 22 March, Honorinina turned back to the south and dissipated the following day within the westerlies.